Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 OVERVIEW

-Nearly 23 million gallons of oil daily flow through two aging pipelines in the heart of the Great Lakes, just 1.5 miles west of the Mackinac Bridge.
-Constructed during the Eisenhower administration in 1953, the two 20-inch-in-diameter “Line 5” crude oil pipelines owned by Canadian company Enbridge, Inc. lie exposed at the bottom of the Straits of Mackinac - a busy shipping channel.
+Nearly 23 million gallons of oil flow daily through two 71-year-old pipelines in the heart of the Great Lakes, just 1.5 miles west of the Mackinac Bridge.
+Constructed in 1953 during the Eisenhower administration, the two 20-inch-in-diameter “Line 5” crude oil pipelines owned by Canadian company Enbridge, Inc. lie exposed at the bottom of the Straits of Mackinac, a busy shipping channel.

 Location of Line 5 Pipelines in the Straits of Mackinac

-Enbridge’s pipelines, which run about 1,000 feet apart at depths ranging from 100 - 270 feet, have laid on the bottom of the Straits for over six decades.
-Enbridge installed several support structures under the pipelines in 2006 and again in 2010 and 2018, following the company’s oil spill into the Kalamazoo River - the nation’s largest-ever land-based oil spill.
+Enbridge’s pipelines, which run about 1,000 feet apart at depths ranging from 100 to 270 feet, have been on the bottom of the Straits for over seven decades.
+Enbridge installed several support structures under the pipelines in 2006, 2010, and 2018 following the company's oil spill into the Kalamazoo River - the nation's second-largest land-based oil spill.
 Now, hundreds of supports elevate 3 miles of the pipeline off the lakebed into the turbulent current.
 This design was never approved and makes the pipeline unsafe.

 straits-pipeline-600.jpg